ibm-cloud-docs/secure-infrastructure-vpc/shared-responsibilities.md

 | Meet security and compliance objectives | Provide a deployable architecture that complies with the set of controls that are defined with the release of the deployable architecture.
 The controls in the deployable architecture do not necessarily cover the complete profile for the {{site.data.keyword.framework-fs_notm}}, as shown in the [Available predefined profiles](/docs/security-compliance?topic=security-compliance-predefined-profiles).
 | Verify configuration changes | | Understand the effects on the security and compliance posture of any user-initiated changes to the default configuration.
 Run {{site.data.keyword.compliance_long}} checks if needed to ensure that the deployable architecture remains in compliance. |
 {: row-headers}
-{: caption="Table 4.
-Responsibilities for security and regulation compliance" caption-side="bottom"}
+{: caption="Responsibilities for security and regulation compliance" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that the customer or IBM might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}

 ## Disaster recovery